giladbarnea/to/README.md

 # to

-Convert or diff between json, json5, toml and yaml.
+A simple terminal utility to convert and diff between json, json5, toml and yaml.

 ## Usage